 8. Bada-Boom Spaghetti Dinner

 A spaghetti potluck gets special points for being very easy and inexpensive for volunteers.
 This idea is appropriate for all groups and ages.
-Big dinners will require a banquet hall, recreation center, cafeteria, or gymnasium space.
+Big dinners require a banquet hall, recreation center, cafeteria, or gymnasium space.
 Some malls also offer community space for nonprofit groups.
 Ask local grocery stores and restaurants for donations.
 You will need spaghetti noodles, tomato sauce, meatballs, Italian bread, drinks, desserts, plates, cups, and disposable utensils.
-Sell tickets for admission, and let guests help themselves to the all-you-can-eat buffet-style dinner.
+Sell admission tickets, and let guests help themselves to the all-you-can-eat buffet-style dinner.

 9. Cooking with Class